-reflect upon the impact of humans on animals in Wake County and learn that through responsible actions we can improve conditions for both animals and humans.
+reflect upon the impact of humans on animals and learn that through responsible actions we can improve conditions for both animals and humans.

-reflect on why many animals find themselves at the Wake County Animal Center (WCAC) and what we can do to help the WCAC respond to the needs of the thousands and thousands of animals who enter the Center’s doors each year.
+reflect on why many animals find themselves at the shelter and what we can do to help.
+We must respond to the needs of the thousands and thousands of animals who enter local shelters each year.

 recognize and appreciate that owning a pet is a huge responsibility to be taken very seriously and that pet ownership is a life-long commitment.